Rigidity of mapping class groups mod powers of twists: Introduction

+In our case of interest, the graph from Theorem \ref{hingesauto} can be related to a certain subgraph of the quotient of the curve graph.
+From there we are able to prove quasi-isometric rigidity of our quotient groups, adapting arguments due to Bowditch, especially from \cite{BowPants}, where the author proved quasi-isometric rigidity of pants graphs.

-Using quasi-isometric rigidity, we are able to deduce the following result, which can be regarded as a form of algebraic rigidity, using results on automorphisms of acylindrically hyperbolic groups from \cite{Commensurating}.
+Combining quasi-isometric rigidity and results on automorphisms of acylindrically hyperbolic groups from \cite{Commensurating}, we are able to deduce the following, which can be regarded as a form of algebraic rigidity.
 Here, $MCG^\pm$ denotes the extended mapping class group, where orientation-reversing mapping classes are allowed.